Best health insurance in Canada for 2024

 • Plans not available after 70 years old

-Among the top health insurance companies in Canada are also other providers like RBC Health Insurance agency, TD Health Insurance, and Costco Health Insurance.
+Among the top health insurance companies in Canada are also other providers like HDFC Health Insurance, Bupa, and Costco Health Insurance.

 You can now use our comparator to compare prices, coverage, and more, and get free quotes in no time.
 You can get a policy with personalized coverage to suit your best needs.